3 minute read

 If there’s little space left on the hard drive, consider clearing temporary caches, removing unused programs, or moving large volumes of files to cloud storage to keep the drive free and allow Office 365 more space to do its work.

-If the computer with a slow Office 365 suite isn’t low on memory, make sure to run a malware check.
+If the computer with a slow Microsoft 365 suite isn’t low on memory, make sure to run a malware check.
 Microsoft suggests checking for malware as one of the first troubleshooting methods toward attaining a faster Office 365.

 In many cases, malware may be the root cause of the problem, causing a computer to run sluggishly and hindering the performance of Office 365 and other installed programs.
 Regular malware scans and safe internet browsing practices are essential to preventing malware from infecting a system.

 Finally, those using Office 365 from their internet browser might experience slow speeds simply because they’re not using their browser in a way that’s conducive to well-running web applications.

 Generally, it’s good practice to avoid downloading excessive browser add-ons which may hinder a browser’s performance and keep it from operating at top speeds.
 Users may also want to increase the size of the cache which holds temporary internet files or, at the very least, empty this cache on a regular basis.

 Also, learning to properly manage large numbers of files in Office 365 can do wonders to keep a browser running at optimal speeds.

 In some cases, Office 365 may run slow despite conscientious troubleshooting.
 When this is the case, contact Microsoft’s support to detail the problem so that their crew can have the Office 365 suite of apps up and running at their maximum potential.